Our IVF Process

 All embryos will be grown to blastocyst stage and suitable embryos frozen, with the aim of then thawing and transferring the embryo with your next cycle.

 We will keep you informed about the progress of your embryos.

 Transfer of an embryo will occur in a subsequent frozen embryo transfer (FET) cycle and will usually occur in the menstrual cycle immediately following your IVF treatment cycle.
 Frozen embryo cycles will generally be undertaken using hormone preparation.
 This involves treatment with an oral estrogen medication and the addition of a vaginal progesterone.
 Your fertility nursing team will explain the cycle in detail prior to the cycle commencing.

 9. Pregnancy test

-Approximately two weeks later, you will attend The Fertility Centre for a pregnancy blood test.
+Approximately two weeks after the transfer of an embryo in your frozen embryo transfer (FET) cycle, you will attend The Fertility Centre for a pregnancy blood test.
 Your nurse will call you later that day with the results.